The “Stuff” to Bring to College

 Staying Patient Stuff

 Despite all the advice about what you should do here, it is important that you don’t overwhelm yourself immediately by taking on a hundred leadership roles in different organizations or on-campus jobs.
-Your first semester of college is a huge learning curve and it just takes time.
+Your first term in college is a huge learning curve and it just takes time.
 There is no rushing away the discomfort of it.
 We recommend exploring your emotions as they come up, staying plugged into the community, and having patience with the process.
 Everything isn’t going to come to fruition in the first week—give yourself the space you need to grow a little more each day.
-For a little more start-of-college advice—could there ever be enough?!—check out these 8 tips to ease your college transition from an orientation leader.